ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/obstructed_labor.rst

     group, and not the YLDs that they would accrue in later years.
-Since births and hence incident cases of OL or uterine rupture `generally decrease with age <https://vizhub.healthdata.org/gbd-compare/#>`_, while cases of uncured or untreated fistulas generally increase with age, we will probably be systematically *undercounting* the YLDs that would be averted by each averted case of OL, because for a OL case, the missed YLDs for the simulant in question will on average be greater than
+Since births and hence incident cases of OL or uterine rupture `generally decrease with age <https://vizhub.healthdata.org/gbd-compare/#>`_, while cases of uncured or untreated fistulas increase with age until age group 11, we will probably be systematically *undercounting* the YLDs that would be averted by each averted case of OL, because for a OL case, the missed YLDs for the simulant in question will on average be greater than